Using Temperature Sensitivity to Estimate Shiftable Electricity Demand: Implications for power system investments and

 Because transmission and load shifting both can be used to flatten effective demand profiles, we illustrate the relative importance of each in Figure~\ref{fig:trans_flex_ALL}.
-The aqua-colored bars in the graph show the mean peak and mean base load and the whiskers show the 1\% and 99\% percentiles of peak and base relative to each region mean load, and how these differ for $\alpha \in \{0,0.5,1\}$.
+This figure is used to illustrate a wide range of results.
+The aqua-colored bars in the graph show the mean peak and mean base load and the whiskers show the 1\% and 99\% percentiles of peak and base relative to each region's mean load.
+The more similar peak and base, the flatter the typical load profile.
 The lighter colored bars show peak and base relative to the \emph{daily} mean, while the darker bars show peak and base relative to the \emph{overall} mean.
-The whiskers on the darker bars therefore capture overall variability both between days over the three-year period, in addition to within day variability.
-The graph stratifies these calculations for three levels of transmission: no transmission between regions, perfect transmission within interconnects, and perfect transmission nationally.
-Thus, the top-left panel shows the raw data and the bottom right shows the combined effect of full flexibility and perfect transmission across all regions.
+The choice of baseline mean has little bearing on the size of the bars, but normalizing by the overall mean noticably widens the spread of the whiskers to reflect overall variability across three years not just within-day variability.
+The panels of the graph stratify calculations across different $\alpha \in \{0,0.5,1\}$ and three levels of transmission: no transmission between regions, perfect transmission within interconnects, and perfect transmission nationally.
+Thus, the top-left panel shows the raw data, with no flattening, and the bottom right shows the combined effect of full shiftability of temperature-sensitive demand and perfect transmission across all regions.

-While improved transmission does act to reduce the effective peak and increase the effective base (moving from top to bottom panels), we see more flattening arising from shifting of temperature sensitive load (moving from left to right panels).
-While the \emph{mean} peak and \emph{mean} base loads quickly converge to the overall mean as $\alpha$ increases, indicating strong smoothing within days, the whiskers on the darker bars indicate that between-day/between-region variability remains, but is still markedly diminished.
+Moving from top-left to bottom right, the bars become nearly equal in height and the whiskers narrow.
+While improved transmission does act to reduce the effective peak and increase the effective base (moving from top to bottom panels), we see considerably more flattening arising from shifting of temperature sensitive load (moving from left to right panels).
+While the \emph{mean} peak and \emph{mean} base loads quickly converge to the overall mean as $\alpha$ increases, indicating strong smoothing overall days, the whiskers on the darker bars indicate that between-day/between-region variability remains, but is markedly diminished.
 Transmission does more to diminish the spread of the whiskers than equalize the height of the mean peak and mean base bars, both with and without flattening of temperature-sensitive demand.
 In this sense, improved transmission can complement demand-side smoothing, as we detail below.